-In addition, the school has a comprehensive Drug Policy and detailed procedures, and a Cyber Safety Policy.

-Theses policies are all on the school website.
+In addition, the school has a comprehensive Drug Policy and detailed procedures, a Cyber Safety Policy and a Mobile Phone and Persinal Devices Policy.
+Theses policies are all available on the school website.

-Follow-up procedures are clearly described, with roles and responsibilities for teachers, admin staff, co-ordinators, Assistant Principals and the Principal.
+Follow-up procedures are clearly described, with roles and responsibilities for teachers, admin staff, Leadership Team and the Principal.